heremaps/naksha/docs/EXT_MANAGER.md

 - jar - Extension fat jar
 - latest-{ENV}.txt - Text file which contains jar version.
 This value is being used in determining extension configuration json file.
 Here {ENV} is the environment name the Naksha service is running against.
 - {ExtensionID}-{VERSION}-{ENV}.json - It is a json file, which contains extension specific configuration. {ExtensionID} is the ID of Extension. {VERSION} is resolved value determined from latest-{ENV}.txt.
 And {ENV} is the environment name.
 This file should have below attributes
-  - id - String representing Extension ID
+  - id - mandatory - String representing Extension ID
+  - type - mandatory - XYZFeature type.
+Default value is "Extension".
-  - url - Complete path of jar file (In case of S3, It should be S3 URI of extension jar)
+  - url - mandatory - Complete path of jar file (In case of S3, It should be S3 URI of extension jar)
-  - version - Extension version being deployed.
+  - version - mandatory - Extension version being deployed.
-  - initClassName - Full class name.
+  - initClassName - optional - Full class name.
 If configured the Extension manager will load this class and instantiate it.
-  - properties - Extension specific custom/private properties which is required specifically for that extension.
+  - properties - optional - Extension specific custom/private properties which is required specifically for that extension.
 For example, remote URL or Database details.
-  - type - XYZFeature type.
-Default value is "Extension".

 Below is the sample structure of extension directory. where Root path is `s3://naksha-pvt-releases/extensions/`.
 And Extension `foo` is deployed on `dev` environment.